-The Employment Law in China includes a number of laws for hiring national and foreign employees.
+The Employment Law in China includes a number of regulations for hiring national and foreign employees that can be explained by our Chinese employment lawyers.
 The Labor Law, the Labor Contract Law, and the Social Insurance Law are all drafted and enforced by the Ministry of Human Resources and Social Security of the People’s Republic of China.

 The key legal principles of the Employment Law concern the types of employment contracts, the benefits/entitlements for the employees and ways to terminate the employment relationship.
 Our law firm in China offers services in a number of important areas for doing business in China, including employment.
 Our Chinese lawyers can help you hire or fire employees and settle any liabilities that may arise from an employment contract in China.